Golden-winged sparrow: Subspecies and its distribution

 So far, three subspecies of this bird have been recognized: A. s. schlegeli located along Caribbean costs of Colombia and Venezuela.
 A. s. fratruelis can be found in Serranía de Macuira, located on the Guajira Peninsula of northern Columbia.
 The other, A. s. canidorsum, can be found in the north Columbian Andes.
+The fratruelis subspecies is larger and has a longer bill than the schlegeli.
+The subspecies canidorsum is found on the west slope of the eastern Andes in Magdalena Valley, Columbia and has gray upperparts, white underparts, and does not have green on its back.